Terminal Illness (Provision of Palliative Care and Support for Carers) Bill

 Overview

-This bill aims to improve palliative care for terminally ill individuals in England and Wales, focusing on better integration of services, support for those over 60, and assistance for carers.
-It also mandates information sharing to help carers claim benefits.
+This bill aims to improve palliative care for terminally ill individuals in England and Wales, focusing on better integration of services, support for those over 60, and assistance for their carers.
+It mandates reporting on progress and cooperation between various public bodies and hospices.

 Description